kevinjohnkiely/quick-quiz-project-2/README.md

 + Font Awesome - Fontawesome toolkit imported into HTML files and its icons used to show button icons and logo.
 + Git, Github & Gitpod - Used to continuously develop and deploy the incremental versions of the application.
 + Balsamiq Wireframes - Downloadable software to create the wireframe mockups.
-+ GIMP - GNU Image Manipulation Program, used to resize, crop & optimize the image content for embedding on the website.
++ GIMP - GNU Image Manipulation Program, used to resize, crop & optimise the image content for embedding on this document.
 + Local Storage - A JavaScript utility that allows key-value pairs of data to be stored for later use in a web browser.
 + OpenTrivia Database - A web API supplying quiz questions in JSON format.